zacharski/compassionatepath.org/_posts/2015-11-07-compassion.md

 Just this past week I received email from a friend--a Zen priest who was ordained at the same ceremony I was.
 He said he was quitting his university job in Oregon and moving to Maryland with his wife and kids to live and work in a Catholic Worker intentional community that serves the homeless.
 That seems like a life focused on helping others.
 But what about the rest of us who are struggling with living, not in a monastic intentional community, but in modern urban life?
 Where does compassion and helping others fit in?

-I would like to invite you to a discussion on Sunday 15 November at 2pm at the Salem Church Library.
+I would like to invite you to a discussion on Sunday 15 November at 2pm at Blackstone Coffee, 1113 Jefferson Davis Hwy (look for a 'Zen' sign on our table).
 The topics are 1) how can we be more compassionate in our daily lives and 2) what can we do as a small community to foster compassion.
 To seed this discussion, I have a few short videos and a few web links.

 This first video (surprisingly, an insurance company advertisement) was discovered by Ted Pickett, one of our community members.